-This article is a catalog of reports for demographics, diagnoses and procedures, and system configuration that are found in the Practice Management (Partner) tool.
+This article is a catalog of reports for demographics, diagnoses and procedures, and system configuration that are found in the under-the-hood Practice Management tools in PCC EHR.

 The PCC EHR Report Library includes an ever-growing library of powerful, customizable reports.
 You can also find powerful financial and billing reports in the Practice Management (Partner) tool, and get great practice oversight data and benchmarks in the Practice Vitals Dashboard tool.